-¶ 17 At trial, Armando Medina identified defendant as one of his attackers and described the attack and robbery.
-Medina testified that he saw Molina enter a blue Ford and that his attackers took his class ring, another ring on a chain, and his phone.
-Medina testified that he identified defendant, the blue Ford, and his ring, chain, and phone when he was at the hospital.
-At the police station, Medina also identified a pendant and the ring that was attached to his chain.
-Chicago police officer Michelle Sanchez testified about Armando Medina's injuries after the robbery and battery.
-Chicago police officer Michael Fietko described the scene of the robbery and battery by stating that he observed a pool of blood, a ring, and a "medallion," that Medina later identified as belong to him.
-The jury convicted defendant of one count of armed robbery (720 ILCS 5/18-2(a)(1) (West 2010)) and two counts of aggravated battery (720 ILCS 5/12-3.05(c), (f)(1) (West 2010)).
-Defendant filed a motion for a new trial, which the circuit court denied.
+¶ 17 At trial, Armando Medina described the incident and identified defendant as one of his attackers.
+He testified that his attackers stole his class ring, ripped a gold chain from his neck, and took his phone, all of which were identified as his property while he was at the hospital.
+Chicago police officer Michelle Sanchez described her investigation of the crime scene, including Medina's injuries.
+Chicago police officer Michael Fietko also provided testimony regarding the crime scene including his observation of the presence of a pool of blood, a ring, and a "medallion" that Medina later identified as his property.
+Officer Pruger testified consistently with his pretrial testimony.
+The jury convicted defendant of one count of armed robbery (720 ILCS 5/18-2 (a)(1) (West 2010)) and two counts of aggravated battery (720 ILCS

+5/12-3.05 (c), (f)(1) (West 2010)).
+Defendant filed a motion to reconsider and set aside the verdict.
+The circuit court denied defendant's motion.

-¶ 18 On May 2, 2013, the circuit court sentenced defendant to a total of 15 years' imprisonment.
-The mittimus reflected that the circuit court sentenced defendant to 15 years' imprisonment for armed robbery, and 7 years' imprisonment for each count of aggravated battery.
-The mittimus further ordered that counts II and III - the two aggravated battery counts - merged into count I - the armed robbery conviction.
-The order assessing fines, fees, and costs indicates that defendant served 615 days in custody.
-The order also indicated that defendant was assessed a total of \$615 in fees.
-Defendant was assessed the following relevant fees: \$20 violent crime victims' assistance fine; \$15 State police operations fee; \$5 electric citation fee; \$5 court system, and \$50 for court system.
+- ¶ 18 After a sentencing hearing, the circuit court sentenced defendant to a total of 8 years' imprisonment.
+The mittimus reflected that the circuit court sentenced defendant to 8 years' imprisonment for armed robbery, and 2 years' and 6 months' imprisonment for each count of aggravated battery.
+The mittimus further ordered that counts II and III, i.e., the two aggravated battery counts, merged into count I, i.e., the armed robbery conviction.
+The circuit court assessed a total of \$680 in fines, fees, and costs.
 The circuit court denied defendant's motion to reconsider his sentence.
-Defendant now appeals.

-¶ 19 ANALYSIS

-¶ 20 On appeal, defendant first contends that the police officers' actions extended beyond constitutional limits and that his motion to quash should have been granted.
-Specifically, defendant contends that rather than issue him a ticket for a seatbelt violation, the police officers investigated a completely different crime, and that such investigation unreasonably prolonged the traffic stop in violation of his constitutional rights.

-¶ 21 Both the Fourth Amendment of the United States Constitution and the Illinois Constitution of 1970 guarantee the right of individuals to be free from unreasonable searches and seizures.
+Defendant now appeals. - ¶ 19 ANALYSIS - ¶ 20 On appeal, defendant contends that: (1) the trial court improperly denied his motion to quash and suppress evidence obtained from a traffic stop; (2) the Illinois statutory scheme that required defendant, a juvenile at the time of the arrest, to be tried and sentenced as an adult is unconstitutional; (3) various fines and fees assessed against him should be reduced; and (4) the mittimus should be corrected to reflect only one conviction. - ¶ 21 Defendant first argues that the police officers' actions extended beyond constitutional limits and that his motion to quash should have been granted.
+Specifically, defendant contends that rather than issue him a ticket for a seatbelt violation, the police officers investigated a completely different crime, and that such investigation unreasonably prolonged the traffic stop in violation of his constitutional rights. - ¶ 22 Both the Fourth Amendment of the United States Constitution and the Illinois Constitution of 1970 guarantee the right of individuals to be free from unreasonable searches and seizures.
 U.S. Const., amend IV; Ill.
 Const.
 1970, art.
 I, §6.
 Our supreme court has explained that "[t]he 'essential purpose' of the Fourth Amendment is to impose a standard of reasonableness upon the exercise of discretion by law enforcement officers to safeguard the privacy and security of individuals against arbitrary invasions."
 People v.
 McDonough, 239 Ill.
 2d 260, 266 (2010) (quoting Delaware v.
 Prouse, 440 U.S. 648, 653-54 (1979)).
-The Fourth

-Amendment is implicated in this case because stopping a vehicle and detaining its occupants constitute a "seizure" within the meaning of the Fourth Amendment.
+The Fourth Amendment is implicated in this case because stopping a vehicle and detaining its occupants constitutes a "seizure" within the meaning of the Fourth Amendment.
 Whren v.
 United States, 517 U.S. 806, 809-10 (1996).
 Therefore, a vehicle stop is subject to the Fourth Amendment requirement of reasonableness in all circumstances.
 Whren, 517 U.S. at 810.